2018 Copa Libertadores Femenina

 The 2018 Copa CONMEBOL Libertadores Femenina was the tenth edition of the CONMEBOL Libertadores Femenina (also referred to as the Copa Libertadores Femenina), South America's premier women's club football tournament organized by CONMEBOL.
 The tournament was held in Manaus, Brazil from 18 November to 2 December 2018.

-Originally planned from 4 to 18 November the tournament was pushed back two weeks because of the 2019 FIFA Women's World Cup qualification CONCACAF–CONMEBOL play-off which fell in the time frame.
+Originally planned from 4 to 18 November the tournament was pushed back two weeks because of the 2019 FIFA Women's World Cup qualification CONCACAF–CONMEBOL play-off which clashed with the timeframe.

 Atlético Huila defeated Santos in the final on penalties to win their first tournament title.
 Iranduba defeated Colo-Colo to finish third.

 Audax were the defending champions, having won the title the previous year as a joint team with Corinthians.
 They were eliminated in the group stage.

 Host selection

 There were eventually three bids for the 2018 Copa Libertadores Femenina: Manaus, Santa Cruz de la Sierra and São Paulo proposed by Iranduba, Deportivo ITA and Corinthians, respectively.
 On 11 June 2018, CONMEBOL announced that the tournament would be held in Manaus and Iranduba gained the host association additional berth.